creeperdoesredstone/minify_sb3/README.md

 ### Position rounding

 - Block coordinates and primitive positions are rounded to whole numbers.
-- Comment positions and sizes are rounded too.
+- Comment positions and sizes are rounded.
 - Costume rotation centers are rounded when they are editor-only layout values.

 This is safe because these values are editor/layout metadata.
 Disable it with `--keep-positions`.